SSMIF-Quant/starline-optimizer/README.md

 pip install -r requirements.txt  # Install required dependencies for starline-optimizer
 ```

+In the event of ERROR: Can not perform a '--user' install.
+User site-packages are not visible in this virtualenv.

+Set BELOW in pyvenv.cfg
+include-system-site-packages = false --> include-system-site-packages = true

 Additonally, to install this as a python package, run
 ```bash
 # Install this as a editable dependency for the python REPL